konatify/mt-goals/README.md

 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

 # About
-Set goals for you to achieve in the game created by Miodec, [MonkeyType](https://monkeytype.com).
+Set goals for you to achieve in the typing test website created by Miodec, [MonkeyType](https://monkeytype.com).
 Anything!

 # Data Management
 We collect 0 data.
 We don't know your IP, Country, house location, etc...